How to See a Liver Disorder Using Amazing Tongue Diagnosis?

 - The center of your tongue corresponds to your stomach and spleen.

 - The back of your tongue corresponds to your kidneys, bladder, large intestine and small intestine.

 - The left side of your tongue maps the condition of your gallbladder.

 Tongue diagnosis is normally examined for fifteen seconds at a time under natural light so as not to cause stress that may distort its shape.

 Clean Your Tongue, Every Day

 Tongue diagnosis is inexpensive and can be performed first at home.
 If you notice your tongue is coated with a white sticky goo.
 You can rinse your mouth with organic coconut oil or oil gargle.
 Do this every day for optimal results.
 Or before brushing your teeth, you can scrape your tongue to remove the goo.
 Over time your mouth will feel fresh and you won't suffer with halitosis either.

 Too Many Greasy and Fried Food Will Coat Your Tongue White

-- The Benefits of Drinking Water for Constipation with Celtic Sea Salt
+- The Benefits of Water with Salt to Avoid Dehydration, Constipation, and Dry Skin!

 © 2010 Sheila Craan